-Complex layers of spice, perfumed rose petal and Turkish Delight.
+Complex layers of perfumed rose water, pear and lifted spice.

-Rich, luscious and textural with an abundance of lychee and Turkish Delight.
-The palate has a round and full mouthfeel with a hint of spice on the finish.
+Rich and luscious with an abundance of dried flowers and dragon fruit.
+The palate is round and full with a fresh finish.

 Perfectly balanced for immediate drinking and will continue to reward over the next five years.